imitsioni/kth-rpl-hackathon-2022/README.md

 We decided to reformulate the task as both a human-robot interaction task and a conversational robot.
 An actor cooperates directly with Baxter to achieve the final goal of the task.
 Notice that all folding parts are made by the robot.
 An example of a full interaction from start to finish goes as follows:
 1. Baxter asks the human to propose a corner for folding.
 2. The human picks one of the corners and makes it visible to a camera.
-3. Baxter asks if he can grasp the corner and proceeds to fold.
+3. Baxter asks if he should grasp the corner and proceeds to fold.
 4. The process is repeated until the box is completed wrapped.
 5. The human ties the loose folded corner ends to complete the furoshiki gift wrap.